top of page

 Why it is important for a treatment centre to be registered.

-We are faced with countless of acts, boards, government departments and councils in each industry or sector.
+We are faced with countless acts, boards, government departments and councils in each industry or sector.
 But why are they so important and how does it affect companies, consumers and the general public?

 Let’s look at the time before these bodies existed.
 NCR clammed down on the extortion of consumers.
 Before SAQA, anyone could present and develop education and training qualifications without aligning courses and modules to industry standards.
-Without ISO, no quality management systems were in place, allowing consumers to be exposed to effects of faulty or unsafe products, deceptive practices, counterfeit goods, etc. The truth is, ethics does not form part of some companies’ mission statement.
+Without ISO, no quality management systems were in place, allowing consumers to be exposed to the effects of faulty or unsafe products, deceptive practices, counterfeit goods, etc. The truth is, that ethics does not form part of some companies’ mission statements.

 The effectiveness of a registered treatment centre cannot be overlooked.
 Department of Social Development has gone the extra mile to ensure best practice guidelines are followed.
 These are some of the elements looked at: